ertush/eric-dev-me/content/index.md

     type: section_content
     title: About
     content: |-
       Software Developer at TechCloud ltd Founder and project lead for [Agrarian](https://agrarian-iot.github.io).
-Background in Internet of Things and Embedded systems development.
+Full stack developer with an interest in IoT and a
-      BSc Computer Science.
+      BSc Computer Science holder
   - section_id: proficiency
     type: section_content
     title: Technologies & Tools